-Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific announcement Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Tochnology 2 nages • Technology Description 3 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles, its role in the entire energy storage system, and how it is unique and innovative; The proposed technology's target level of performance, both individual components, as well as the full system of which it is a part (applicants should provide technical data or other support to show how the proposed target could be met); The proposed approach to foster collaborative innovation from components up to integrated systems; The proposed approach to test and validate performance from the component to the system level; The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field, application, and supply chain; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
-Addendum 1 page maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
-Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+Section Page Limit Description Cover Page 1 page maximum The cover page should include the project title, the specific FOA Areas of Interest being addressed, roles, responsibilities, and organization matrix (including the technical and business points of contact along with all other key team members), and any statements regarding confidentiality.
+Technology Description 3 pages maximum Applicants are required to describe succinctly: The proposed work, including its basic operating principles and how it is unique and innovative; The proposed work's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met);

+The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed work will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the development plan; and The impact that EERE funding would have on the proposed project.
+Applicants may provide graphs, charts, or other data to supplement their Technical Description and Impacts.
+Addendum 2 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: • Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; • Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; • Whether the applicant has worked together with its teaming partners on prior projects or programs; and • Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
+Applicants may provide graphs, charts, or other data to supplement their Technical Description and Impacts.